AussieKing/Project-3-Portfolio-Tracker/README.md

 ## STEP 7 :
 Header (app bar) : style and render with select drop down component, and wrap the header in the ThemeProvider dark mode.

+## STEP 8 :
+Setup Context API (file in Pages) to set the state at the beginning.
+We'll use context API also in the Crypto Context.

+## STEP 9 :
+Import our State to Hold off our App

+## STEP 10 :
+Create Crypto context provider and wrap the whole app in in it